 While open adoptions offer many benefits, they also come with some unique challenges, such as:

-• Understanding boundaries: Birth parents and adoptive families may struggle to navigate boundaries and roles, particularly as the child grows and develops their own relationships.
+- Understanding boundaries: Birth parents and adoptive families may struggle to navigate boundaries and roles, particularly as the child grows and develops their relationships.

-• Managing expectations: It’s essential for all parties to have clear expectations about the level of openness and communication in the adoption, as mismatched expectations can lead to disappointment and frustration.
+- Managing expectations: All parties need to have clear expectations about the level of openness and communication in the adoption, as mismatched expectations can lead to disappointment and frustration.

-• Dealing with complex emotions: Open adoptions can be emotionally complex for everyone involved, particularly if there are disagreements or changes in the relationship over time.
+- Dealing with complex emotions: Open adoptions can be emotionally complex for everyone involved.
+This is particularly true if there are disagreements or changes in the relationship over time.

 Advantages of Closed Adoption